Alley: Green and revitalized alleys

 Numerous cities in the United States and Canada, such as Chicago, Seattle, Los Angeles, Phoenix, Washington, D.C., and Montréal, have started reclaiming their alleys from garbage and crime by greening the service lanes, or back ways, that run behind some houses.
 Chicago, Illinois has about 1900 mi of alleyways.
-In 2006, the Chicago Department of Transportation started converting conventional alleys which were paved with asphalt into so called Green Alleys.
-This program, called the Green Alley Program, is supposed to enable easier water runoff, as the alleyways in Chicago are not connected directly to the sewer system.
+In 2006, the Chicago Department of Transportation started converting conventional alleys, which were paved with asphalt, into more well-drained "Green Alleys".
+This program, called the Green Alley Program, is intended to enable easier water runoff, as the alleyways in Chicago are not connected directly to the sewer system.
 With this program, the water will be able to seep through semi-permeable concrete or asphalt in which a colony of fungi and bacteria will establish itself.
 The bacteria will help breakup oils before the water is absorbed into the ground.
 The lighter color of the pavement will also reflect more light, making the area next to the alley cooler.
 The greening of such alleys or laneways can also involve the planting of native plants to further absorb rain water and moderate temperature.

 In 2002, a group of Baltimore residents from the Patterson Park neighborhood approached the Patterson Park Community Development Corporation (CDC) looking for a way to improve the dirty, crime-ridden alley that ran behind their homes.
 Simultaneously, Community Greens also approached the Patterson Park CDC looking for an alley they could use as a pilot project in Baltimore.
 This led The Luzerne-Glover block being granted a temporary permit from the city to gate their alleyway, despite the fact that it was not yet legal to gate a right-of-way.
 Eventually the law was changed so that Baltimore residents could legally gate and green the alleys behind their homes.

 New life has also come to other alleys within downtown commercial districts of various cities throughout the world with the opening of businesses, such as coffee houses, shops, restaurants and bars.

 Another way that alleys and laneways are being revitalized is through laneway housing.
 A laneway house is a form of housing that has been proposed on the west coast of Canada, especially in the Metro Vancouver area.
 These homes are typically built into pre-existing lots, usually in the backyard and opening onto the back lane.
 This form of housing already exists in Vancouver, and revised regulations now encourage new developments as part of a plan to increase urban density in pre-existing neighbourhoods while retaining a single-family feel to the area.
 Vancouver's average laneway house is one and a half stories, with one or two bedrooms.
 Typical regulations require that the laneway home is built on the back half of a traditional lot in the space normally reserved for a garage.

 Toronto also has a tradition of laneway housing and changed regulations to encourage new development.
 However this was discontinued in 2006 after staff reviewed the impact on services and safety.